juliocolon/SEI_CRUD_Application_Project-2/README.md

 ## Next Steps
 - I would like to implement the ability to view a user profile, where their listings are shown and they can edit or delete
-- I would like the index view to only display all listings and allow users to add a product to their cart
+- I would like the Index view to only display all listings and allow users to add a product to their cart
-- I would like the user to be able to add a file from their local machine and the file be stored on my server, to then utilize in the Index and Show page views
+- I would like the user to be able to add a file from their local machine and the file be stored on the server in which the application is deployed from, to then utilize in the Index and Show page views
 - I would like to improve the responsiveness of the application
 - I would like to add some additional views to improve the UX when a user creates an account and logs in
-- I would like to user third party user authentication APIs
+- I would like to use a third party user authentication API and payment processing